 And not only narratives, but political myths that allow a party to stay a moral superior to its rivals, or an effective developmental force, as BDP does it.
 Our research is showing that the break from colonial past is not a question of inherited institutions, but one of positioning as a new, yet valorized political force.
 This conclusion adds to a plast of literature, regarding liberation movements, and it is clearly seen through our optics, that electoral success comes from myth dispersion and sacralization.

+Limitations

 The main limitation of this work is poor significance results from a regression model.
 It has been a point to show that counting parties and analytical definitions of party dominance are relevant to large-N analysis.
 Two points of view, statistical and case study, provide for rich and substantive content and somewhat of a conceptual innovation, however methodological rigor in statistical inference can be improved.
 Refining the model and looking for ways to extend its reach is the aim of future work.

+Bibliography

 Acemoglu, Daron, Simon Johnson, and James A Robinson.
 2001.
 “The Colonial Origins of Comparative Development: An Empirical Investigation.”
 Source: The American Economic Review 91(5): 1369–1401.